multivoltage/marilena/README.md

 };
 ```

 2 - create a file structures based on your config.
-PLease remember that each email template requires `index` as name, and variables are loaded only from `variables.json`
+PLease remember that each email template requires `index.html` as name, and variables are loaded only from `variables.json`.

 ```
 project